AKovalevich/moodle-auth_bakery/README.md

 Future
 ------

 Older versions of Moodle to not automatically log out after the Master Bakery server logs out.
-Fix coming.
+Fix coming soon.